-Coconut Shrimp Curry with vegetables, a super quick and easy recipe that is low carb and gluten free.
+Indian-Style Coconut Shrimp Curry with butternut squash, baby corn and red peppers, a quick and easy recipe that is low carb and gluten free.
 It’s packed with fantastic flavours, and it’s definitely one of my favourite comfort food recipes for the cold weather ahead.
+A healthy weeknight meal that is made in one pot.

 What kind of coconut milk can be used for curries?